next-multilingual/next-multilingual/README.md

 For example `About us` will become `about-us`.

+Note that if you change `pageTitle`, this means that the URL will change.
+Since those changes are happening in `next.config.js`, like any Next.js config change, the server must be restarted to see the changes in effect.
+The same applies if you change the folder structure since the underlying configuration relies on this.

 ## Why `next-multilingual`? 🗳️

 Why did we put so much efforts with these details?
 Because our hypothesis is that it can have a major impact on: